Red Week (Netherlands): Violence in Amsterdam

 In the evening, the organisations met in the Diamantbeurs in Amsterdam.
 Former leader of the SDB, Ferdinand Domela Nieuwenhuis, was also present.
 After this event, they held a demonstration led by Roland Holst, Wijnkoop and leader of the League of Christian Socialists Willy Kruyt.
 They walked towards the Amsterdam Cavalry Barracks on Sarphatistraat, where they sung and tried to convince the soldiers to join them.
 A group of anarchists meanwhile tried to enter the barrack by smashing the lock of the gate with an axe.
 After they had succeeded, lights were turned on at the gate and the gendarmerie opened fire.
 4 protesters died and 16 were wounded.

 A part of the demonstration then moved to the nearby Oranje-Nassau Kazerne, where soldiers were ordered to fire if protesters wanted to enter.
 In front of the gate, Roland Holst held a speech, while according to stories, Wijnkoop fainted from shock and asked bystanders for a glass of water.
 The protest continued to Beursplein, where Wijnkoop called for a general strike and for workers to meet the next morning on Damrak.

 That same evening, the SDAP organised two meetings in Amsterdam, one in the Concertgebouw and another in Theater Bellevue.
 Politicians, including Polak and Vliegen, called for non-violence and warned of scenes like those in Russia.
 After the SDAP meetings, the social democrats planned to demonstrate.
 However, upon learning of violence occurring in another part of the city, they ended their demonstration.

 When Wijnkoop arrived at Damrak the next day, less than 20 people were present.
 Soldier's councils were created in some places, but undertook nothing significant.

 Troelstra backtracks

 The SDAP held meetings throughout the country where they used radical, but no revolutionary language.
 In the morning of 14 November, the parliamentary group wanted Troelstra to distance himself from calls for revolution, which he refused.
 However, during a debate in the afternoon Troelstra replied to accusations from other parties:

 The word 'coup' was not used by me at all.
-The gentlemen have spent a few days getting worked up about representations that in no way correspond to what I explicitly said in this Chamber [...]
+The gentlemen have spent a few days getting worked up about representations that in no way correspond to what I explicitly said in this House ...
 I explicitly said several times in my speech that I do not want to know about violence.